GautierBlandin/knowledge-base/README.md

 # Knowledge Base
-I created this as a summary of all the self-learning I'm doing in order to provide recruiters or other CS students with an overview of my areas of competence and also as a To-Do list that gives me an clear view of the things I plan to learn in the near future.
+I created this as a summary of all the self-learning I'm doing in order to provide recruiters or other CS students with an overview of my areas of competence and also as a To-Do list that gives me an clear view of the concepts or skills I plan to learn in the near future.

 Every item in the list links to the resources I used to understand it, and most of them also link to the notes and flashcards that I wrote for the item.
 If applicable, my implementations or related projects are linked too. ~items~ styled with strikethrough are items that I do not know yet but plan to learn.